layoaster/dev-notes/Python Coding Standars.md

 In practice:

 * We use [black](https://github.com/psf/black) (a formatting tool) as a style enforcer for much of what it is going to be described in the following sections.
-* When coding Django projects there is also some coding sty
+* When coding Django projects there is also some coding style guide that serves as a complement of this one.

 ## Required Reading
 * [PEP8 - Python's Official Style Guide](http://www.python.org/dev/peps/pep-0008/)